 10 ingredients + 10 mins prep to make this comforting Chinese Century Egg & Pork Congee in Pressure Cooker Recipe 皮蛋瘦肉粥!
 Creamy rice porridge with moist shredded pork plus chewy century eggs.
-Easy & healthy one pot meal that is sooo satisfying to eat!
+Easy & healthy one pot meal that is satisfying to eat!

 Chinese Century Egg & Pork Congee has a very special place in Jacky’s heart.
 Each spoonful of this savory deliciousness brought him back to his childhood days in Hong Kong.